marklysze/LangChain-RAG-Linux/README.md

 - Visual Studio Code (to run the Jupyter Notebooks)
 - Nvidia RTX 3090
 - 64GB RAM (Can be run with less)
-- LLMs - Mistral 7B, Llama 2 13B Chat, Orca 2 13B, Yi 34B, Mixtral 8x7B, Neural 7B, Phi-2, SOLAR 10.7B - Quantized versions
+- LLMs - Mistral 7B, Llama 2 13B Chat, Orca 2 13B, Yi 34B (Work in progress), Mixtral 8x7B, Neural 7B, Phi-2, SOLAR 10.7B - Quantized versions

 Your Data:
 - Add Word documents to the "Data" folder for the RAG to use